 The Massachusetts court system resembles a pyramid.
-Cases commence in 1 of the 7 trial court departments (Superior Court, District Court, Boston Municipal Court, Housing Court, Juvenile Court, Land Court, and Probate and Family Court), and are first decided there.
-Cases are initiated in the court that has subject matter and geographic jurisdiction over the issues and parties involved is where the case is started.
+Cases start in 1 of the 7 trial court departments (Superior Court, District Court, Boston Municipal Court, Housing Court, Juvenile Court, Land Court, and Probate and Family Court), and are first decided there.
+The court that has subject matter and geographic jurisdiction over the issues and parties involved is where the case is started.

-Cases are generally described as criminal or civil in nature.
-Criminal cases are initiated by the government, and involve an accusation that a named individual ("defendant") has violated one of many state statutes that enforce public codes of behavior.
-The government is represented by the Attorney General or a District Attorney ("prosecutor").
+Cases are generally described as criminal or civil.
+Criminal cases are started by the government, and involve an accusation that an individual ( the defendant) has violated a state statute that enforces public behavior codes.
+The government is represented by the Attorney General or a District Attorney (the prosecutor).
 At a criminal trial, the government must prove its case beyond a reasonable doubt.
-This well-known standard was first articulated in 1850 by Massachusetts Chief Justice Lemuel Shaw in Commonwealth v.
+This well-known standard was first described by Massachusetts Chief Justice Lemuel Shaw in Commonwealth v.
 Webster, 5 Cush.
 386, 59 Mass.
-295 (1850).
+295 (1850) in 1850.

-In contrast, an ordinary individual ("plaintiff") may initiate a civil complaint stating a legal grievance against other people, entities such as corporations, and even the government (all known as "defendant"), if they can't resolve a dispute or believe that some legal right has been violated.
+In a civil case, an ordinary person ( the plaintiff) may begin a civil complaint presenting a legal complaint against other people, entities like corporations, and even the government (all known as the defendant), if they can't settle a dispute or believe that some legal right has been violated.
 In civil actions, the parties develop their cases through discovery, requesting information, and deposing (questioning) potential witnesses.

-In trial courts, decisions are rendered by the fact-finder (which will have been identified as judge or jury) following testimony by witnesses and arguments by attorneys, or by the parties themselves, if they aren't represented by counsel.
-Physical evidence, such as photographs, a weapon, or relevant documents, may also be admitted in evidence.
+In trial courts, decisions are made by the fact-finder (which will be either a judge or jury) after testimony by witnesses and arguments by lawyers, or by the parties themselves, if they aren't represented by a lawyer.
+Physical evidence, such as photographs, a weapon, or relevant documents, may also be entered as evidence.

-After reviewing all the evidence and considering the arguments of counsel, the fact-finder (jury or judge) reaches a verdict, which usually concludes the proceedings at the trial court.
+After reviewing all the evidence and considering the arguments on both sides, the fact-finder (jury or judge) reaches a verdict, which usually ends the proceedings at the trial court.

-Following a verdict or judgment, the appellate process begins.
+After a verdict or judgment, the appellate process begins.
 However, there is no appellate process if a defendant who was charged with a crime is acquitted.
-The Double Jeopardy clause of the Massachusetts Constitution prohibits the government from appealing an acquittal.
+The Double Jeopardy clause of the Massachusetts Constitution prevents the government from appealing an acquittal.